Code-Institute-Submissions/ctoweyburke-MS2GaeilgeMemoryGame_JuneResub/README.md

 #### Icons
 I used icons from
 [Font Awesome library] (https://fontawesome.com/ "Font Awesome").
-The icons that were used are used to give meaning to a certain section.
+The icons that were used are used to give meaning to a certain section - Social Media Icons that are very familiar to all users.

 <a></a>
 #### Colours
 The colour scheme is based on Ireland/Irish Flag colours.
 I wanted it to relate to the subject of Gaeilge – Irish language.
 I used #FFA500 for Orange and #008000 for Green in the project.
 I did use some other colors as background and
 #800000 for message that pops up when the game finishes.

 https://www.w3schools.com/cssref/css_colors.asp

 <a></a>
 #### Logo
 I used a logo using an Irish Flag I found on Google images. (assets/images/irishflag.jpg)

 <a></a>
 ## **Wireframes**
-I have used [Balsamic](https://balsamiq.com/wireframes/) to create low-fidelity wireframes.
+I have used [Balsamic](https://balsamiq.com/wireframes/) to create my wireframes.
-First I created a basic wireframe for mobile, desktop.
+First I created a basic wireframe for mobile & desktop.
 For my website, I have decided to go for a 3-page website which suits young people to navigate directly to key areas.
-I did feel if I put my webpage all on 1 page it would be over whelming.
+I did feel if I put my webpage all on 1 page it would be over whelming and the user may get lost looking for the game.

 The website will be easy to navigate by using the buttons at the side of the page to bring the user to home/game/get in touch page.

 <a></a>
 ### Wireframe images:
-#### Low Fidelity -These are both mobile and desktop layouts.
+#### These are both mobile and desktop layouts.
+So the user can visualise using them on either device.
+Looking at it completed, I
+feel that this website would be used more by a teacher on a whiteboard - so desktop was the best design.
 - [home page](wireframes/index-homehtml.jpg)
 - [game page](wireframes/gamehtml.jpg)
 - [Get in Touch](wireframes/contacthtml.jpg)